British Family Detained By ICE After Unlawfully Entering U.S. From Canada

 A British couple and their 3-month-old son are being detained in a federal immigration facility in Pennsylvania after they say they accidentally strayed across the U.S.-Canada border.

 U.S. Customs and Border Protection agents arrested the family for unlawfully entering the country while on vacation in British Columbia.
-The family said, while driving, they swerved down an unmarked road to avoid an animal.
+The family said that while driving, they swerved down an unmarked road to avoid an animal.

 "This is how the scariest experience of our entire lives started," wrote Eileen Connors, 24, in a sworn statement shared by immigration attorneys with Aldea — The People's Justice Center, a pro bono legal clinic in Reading, Pa.

-The family was taken into federal immigration custody in Washington state on Oct.
-3, and slept on what they describe as "a dirty floor" in a border patrol station.
+The Connors family was taken into federal immigration custody in Washington state on Oct.
+3 and slept on what they describe as "a dirty floor" in a border patrol station.
 Connors said the family was asked about family members in the United States they could be released to, but instead of being freed they were transferred to the Berks Family Residential Center, outside Reading, on Oct.
 5.

 There, they say treatment worsened.
-Conner said that the Berks County-run facility was not equipped to care for such a young child, and that normal caretaking items — such as a container of formula and teething powder — have been confiscated.
+Connors said that the Berks County-run facility was not equipped to care for such a young child and that normal caretaking items — such as a container of formula and teething powder — have been confiscated.
 At one point, her baby had no clothes while staff washed the clothes he arrived with.

 "This facility is frigid," said Connors.
 "The staff here first told us they cannot turn on the heat in the building until the end of next month," even though temperatures are in the 50s at night.

-As a result, she says her son's health is suffering.
+As a result, her son's health is suffering, she says.

 A few days ago, "[he] woke up with his left eye swollen and teary ... also his skin is rough and blotchy," Connor wrote.